OneHotEncoder01/raytracer/README.md

     ./RayTracingGLFW
     ```

+2. If CUDA drivers are installed, the project will leverage GPU acceleration for rendering.
+If CUDA is not available, the CPU-based rendering will be used and the output will be saved to a PPM file.

+3. To redirect the output to a PPM file, run the executable with the following command:
+    ```sh
+    ./RayTracingGLFW > output.ppm
+    ```

+    - On **Linux**, this will save the output image to `output.ppm`.
+    - On **Windows**, the same command can be used in a Command Prompt or PowerShell to save the output.

-2. When prompted, enter the number of spheres you want to render.
+4. When prompted, enter the number of spheres you want to render.

-3. Watch as the window displays the ray-traced scene with a rotating camera.
+5. Watch as the window displays the ray-traced scene with a rotating camera.

-Beware, even if you have a NVidia GPU your device might have a different structure!
-This code is tested on my 3060 TI, if you have a different device you might need to change the Architecture flag.
-Please refer to https://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/ if you have a CUDA error.
-You can simply modify the Makefile with your GPU flag.
+### CUDA Notes

+- If you encounter CUDA errors, ensure your CUDA drivers are correctly installed and your GPU architecture is properly set in the Makefile.
+Check [this guide](https://arnon.dk/matching-sm-architectures-arch-and-gencode-for-various-nvidia-cards/) for GPU-specific settings.
+- Modify the Makefile to match your GPU architecture if necessary.

 ## Project Structure